AxelAlvarado34/Expense-control-app/README.md

-# 💸 Aplicación de Control de Gastos
+# 💸 Expense Control Application

-## 📜 Descripción
+## 📜 Description

-Esta es una aplicación de control de gastos desarrollada con React y Vite.
-Está escrita en TypeScript y utiliza Context, Reducer y Custom Hooks para la gestión del estado.
-La interfaz está diseñada con TailwindCSS, y también se ha utilizado CSS puro para algunos estilos específicos.
+This is an expense tracker application developed with React and Vite.
+It is written in TypeScript and uses Context, Reducer, and Custom Hooks for state management.
+The interface is designed with TailwindCSS, and pure CSS is also used for some specific styles.

-## 🛠️ Funcionalidades
+## 🛠️ Features

-- 🤑 Gestión de ingresos y gastos
+- 🤑 Income and expense management
-- 📊 Visualización gráfica de los datos
+- 📊 Data visualization
-  - Utilizando la librería `react-circular-progressbar`
+  - Using the `react-circular-progressbar` library
-- 🔔 Notificaciones
+- 🔔 Notifications
-  - Implementadas con `tostify`
+  - Implemented with `tostify`

-## 🧰 Tecnologías Utilizadas
+## 🧰 Technologies Used

 - **React**
 - **Vite**